 “As integrated SIM technology increasingly shifts from concept to reality, this practical guidance is intended to instil further confidence across the mobile ecosystem in the security, interoperability and reliability of integrated SIM solutions and to broaden understanding in support of wider deployment,” comments Claus Dietze, Chair of the TCA Board.
 “Integration is driving new exchanges between mobile ecosystem participants and reinforcing the need for trusted relationships.
 These are facilitated by global, open standards such as GSMA’s integrated eUICC initiative.
 As the market for integrated solutions develops, TCA calls for the industry to continue to align existing and emerging infrastructures for optimal security and interoperability advantages.”

 TCA evolved from the SIMalliance in February 2020, reflecting the continued expansion of the global SIM industry and the need for broader industry collaboration among all ecosystem participants beyond traditional SIM manufacturers.
-As a global, non-profit industry association, TCA works to enable trust in a connected future.
+As a global industry association, TCA works to enable trust in a connected future.
 The organisation’s vision is to drive the sustained growth of a connected society through trusted connectivity which protects assets, end user privacy and networks.
 Its members are leaders within the global TRE ecosystem.

 Notes to Editors